As drone demand soars, New Jersey poised to bar drunken droning

 A drone carrying wire cutters and a cell phone likely aided a prisoner’s escape in July from a maximum security prison in South Carolina, officials said.

-Reporting by Barbara Goldberg; Editing by Scott Malone and David Gregorio
+Reporting by Barbara Goldberg; Editing by Scott Malone, David Gregorio and Frances Kerry